redhatstuart/RedHatSummit2019/README.md

 # Deploy and scale Microsoft Azure infrastructures and applications with Red Hat Ansible Automation<hr> Red Hat Summit 2019 - Boston, MA

 <img src="images/welcome-to-boston.jpg" align="center">
-This repository contains practical exercises for the Red Hat Summit 2019 Instructor-Led-Lab (ILL) Deploy and scale Microsoft Azure infrastructures and applications with Red Hat Ansible Automation.
+This repository contains practical exercises for the Red Hat Summit 2019 Instructor-Led-Lab (ILL)
+<b>Deploy and scale Microsoft Azure infrastructures and applications with Red Hat Ansible Automation.</b>
 <HR>
-Attendees will have hands-on access to Azure to perform the following:
+<b>Attendees will have hands-on access to Azure to perform the following:</b>

 	* Working with the Azure Linux CLI
 	* Connecting Ansible to Microsoft Azure